-The Animal Issues Thematic Cluster (AITC) is an international group of wildlife conservation, animal welfare and other stakeholders coming together to ensure that the care, protection and conservation of animals is included in the United Nations 2030 Global Agenda for Sustainable Development and in the implementation of the 17 Sustainable Development Goals.
+The Animal Issues Thematic Cluster (AITC) is an international group of animal welfare, conservation and other stakeholders coming together to ensure that the care, protection and conservation of animals is included in the United Nations 2030 Global Agenda for Sustainable Development and in the implementation of the 17 Sustainable Development Goals.

-We were founded in 2017 by Thinking Animals United as part of the NGO Major Group, one of 9 Major Groups part of the Major Group and Other Stakeholders (MGoS) system set up by the UNited Nations for civil society participation.
-The AITC will apply for MGoS membership as a stand alone organization in due time.
+We were founded in 2017 by Thinking Animals United as part of the NGO Major Group, one of nine Major Groups part of the Major Group and Other Stakeholders (MGoS) system set up by the United Nations for civil society participation.

-We operate as a fully democratic organization, with a functioning ToR (Terms of Reference/By-Laws), elections and codes of action.
-We have 3 Operating Partners who provide direction for the activities of the group and our work at the High Level Political Forum (HLPF): Bonnie Wyper (Thinking Animals United), Jessica Bridgers (World Animals Net), and David Kirschbaum (Peace International).
-We serve terms as specified in the ToR.
-Currently we have monthly meetings on the third Tuesday of each month.
+We operate as a fully democratic organization, with a functioning Terms of Reference and rotating leadership which is selected by election.
+We have three co-organizers who provide direction for the activities of the group and our work at the High Level Political Forum (HLPF): Jessica Bridgers (World Animals Net), Dr. Angela Wright (Compassion in World Farming), and Adeline Lerambert (Born Free).

 History of the Major Groups and Other Stakeholders (MGoS)

 Since the first United Nations Conference on Environment and Development in 1992 - known as the Earth Summit, it was recognized that achieving sustainable development would require the active participation of all sectors of society and all types of people.
 Agenda 21, adopted at the Earth Summit, drew upon this sentiment and formalized nine sectors of society as the main channels through which broad participation would be facilitated in UN activities related to sustainable development.
 These are officially called "Major Groups" and include the following sectors:

 Workers and Trade Unions